open-learning-exchange/open-learning-exchange.github.io/pages/profiles/LKhadka.md

 Hi, everyone!
 I am a sophomore at University of Louisiana at Monroe majoring in Computer Science.

 I am interested in programming especially web development.
-I have learned a few languages for it such as:
+I have learned a few languages for it such as

 * HTML
 ```html